EduardoJarsa/mirroring-repository-test/inventory_implem/README.rst

 * User to browse inventory items and inventory levels, hiding cost
 * Reactivates the APPROVE button at the SO view: https://git.vauxoo.com/jarsa/iho/-/merge_requests/154
-* Avoids an SO to be registered if no product is available
+* Avoids an SO to add lines if no product is available

 Configuration
 =============